akshzyx/create-service-accounts/README.md

 ### Creating the service accounts

-- Open POWERSHELL from windows Accounts folder
+- Open POWERSHELL from the "accounts" folder

 >click on the "This PC > New Volume (F) > create-service-accounts > accounts" something like this at the top then type "POWERSHELL" there and press enter